D-Gerber/FreeCodeCamp-Tutorials/Learn Basic JavaScript by Building A Role Playing Game/README.md

  * Learned about Compound Assignments, Concatenations and more about objects today.

  * Still not done with the FCC lesson because of researching what I learned and taking notes so I could understand it better in the future when I look at my notes.

+ # 04-18-2024 (Build Role Playing Game)

+ * Learned about **for** loops today.

+ * Completed the first course on learning basic javascript by building a role playing game.
+Where they taught me about arrays, strings, objects, functions, loops, if/else statements, and more.